parminder1050/Plant_species_identification/README.md

 [YOLOv8 Github](https://github.com/ultralytics)

 The dataset utilised in this study can be found [here](https://zenodo.org/records/11504938).
+The sample data can be viewed in the attached image **dataset**.

-To be updated...
+To be updated soon...